runlikeforrestgump/emacs/README.md

 # History

+Richard Stallman joined the MIT Artificial Intelligence Lab in 1971 (when he was about 18 years old).

 The GNU Project was created on 27 September 1983 by Richard Stallman (when he was 30 years old) as a project for developing free software (free as in freedom).
 The main project was the GNU operating system.

 GNU Emacs was first released on 20 March 1985 by Richard Stallman (when he was 32 years old).
 This was the first program released by the GNU Project.